 A few financial lessons for life

 Here, I want to share some important steps you can take to keep your financial life secure.
 I have learned these from various sources and from my own experience.
-I hope you will do even better than me as you read this.
+I hope you will do even better than I have as you read this.

 First phase